YellowOnion/steam-runtime-tools/docs/shared-paths.md

 `/var/tmp` is treated specially.
 If [the home directory][] is shared, then so is `/var/tmp`.
-If not, then `/var/tmp` is a bind-mount pointing to a medium-term temporary directory in the game-specific private home directory, such as `~/.var/app/com.steampowered.App1234/.cache/tmp` (this is consistent with Flatpak's behaviour).
+If not, then `/var/tmp` is a bind-mount or symbolic link pointing to a medium-term temporary directory in the game-specific private home directory, such as `~/.var/app/com.steampowered.App1234/.cache/tmp` (this is consistent with Flatpak's behaviour).

 ## Usually not shared